Add custom page headers to a workbook

 Customize a header

-You can customize the size, scroll style, background color, and contents of a header.
+You can customize the size, scroll style, background color, and contents of a custom page header.

 Header settings

-You can customize the following for a page header:
+You can customize the following setting for a page header in the Properties tab of the editor panel:

-• Scroll style: Select the header.
-In the editor panel, navigate to Properties.
-Under Scroll style, select Sticky to keep the header fixed as users scroll, or Scroll to allow users to scroll past the header.
+Scroll styleChoose between Fixed to keep the header on screen as users scroll, or Scroll to allow users to scroll past the header.

 You can rename, duplicate, or delete a header in the Manage header menu: